Touring or Hiking Around Dali

 Nature enthusiasts will be amply rewarded by 5 beautiful highlights of Cangshan Mountain - clouds, snow, moon, peaks and streams.
 From the old sector of Dali, one can simply hike up the mountain for two or three hours to reach Zhonghe temple.
 From there, trails branch off to the rest of the mountain.
 You can also rent rent horses to go up the mountain.
 The best time to hike on Cangshan Mountain is late summer and early autumn so as to avoid the rainy season.
 Since the weather is changeable, it is advisable to bring some warm clothes whenever you hike in the area.

-You can go up Cangshan mountain by cable car for 20 CNY or 3.4 USD.
-This saves you a walk of about 6 miles.
+You can go up Cangshan mountain by round trip cable car for 80 CNY.
 This is an easier way to see Zhonghe Temple, Helong Stream (Black Dragon Stream) and the Pond of Seven Dragons.
-Then you can go down the mountain by the Gantong cable car for 50 CNY (7.6 USD).

 Route 2: Butterfly Spring to Erhai Lake to the Three Towers of Chong Sheng Temple to Foreigners Street